5 Best Dog Foods for Golden Retrievers

 5. Taste of the Wild High Protein Natural Dry Dog Food

 Taste of the Wild is a company that models their food offerings after the diet of a wild canine.
-This salmon formula is no different.
+This salmo is no different. n formula

 It uses salmon, salmon meal, and ocean fish meal as the main source of protein.
 It's complemented with high-quality carbohydrate sources like peas, sweet potatoes, and garbanzo beans.

 To make sure that your dog is getting plenty of natural antioxidants, the recipe contains a blend of superfruits.
 These include raspberries, blueberries, and tomatoes.
 It's also designed for easy digestion and includes healthy probiotics

 While many dog food brands offer wet canned products, it's always best to supply your dog with dried food.
 Canned food can be great for dogs that are experiencing dental issues or whenever you want to add a boost of flavor to their standard food.
 However, Golden Retrievers should not have a diet that consists solely of wet food.